Adornadowilliam2/fullstack-for-dummies/README.md

 ## Issue Possible happen

 - if you add this to your version control like github and gitlab then you clone it you need first to create a **.env** then type this command
+- No application encryption key has been specified.
 `php artisan key:generate`

 for adding like this